 Public Sector Compensation Transparency Act

-On April 27, 2016 the Government of Alberta instituted the Public Sector Compensation Transparency Act.
-The Act requires that public sector bodies, including the Alberta Energy Regulator, disclose the names, position, earnings, non-monetary benefits and severance for all current and former employees whose total 2015 earnings were more than $125 000.
+Under the Public Sector Compensation Transparency Act, the AER is required to disclose the names, position, earnings, non-monetary benefits and severance for all current and former employees whose total 2016 earnings were more than $126 375.

 The Compensation field below displays the employee’s total earnings and is NOT base salary.
 Earnings take into account many other factors (e.g., overtime, annual hours worked, vacation cash out, and other monetary awards).
 Under the Act, names and compensation paid to all board members must also be posted.